-Meanwhile, the workforce participation rate was 62% in 2015, meaning that almost 40% of Americans were unemployed but have completely given up on looking for new work.
+Separately, the workforce participation rate includes Americans were unemployed but have completely given up on looking for new work.

 They either don’t want to work, are too old to work, are infirm or disabled, or are too young.

 The desire and ability of a person to work is usually viewed through preconceived biases people have concerning certain races and ethnicities.
 Yet, the unemployment rate doesn’t contend with the fact that many people are employed in low-paying or entry level jobs.

 Nor does take into account the huge number of Americans in the “gig economy” to compensate for lost full-time work and to take advantage of the online work opportunities.

 At the same time, rapid increases in technological innovation and the rise of automation will soon create a new era of humanity where the inability to work won’t be based on biases about race or federally sponsored unemployment numbers.

 Human beings won’t be able to work because their livelihoods will be completely taken over by automation.
 Low-skilled jobs and jobs held by minorities and immigrants may be replaced first but, in decades to come, almost every area of industry will be automated to some degree.

 Over 60% of all business industries will experience some level of automation within the next five years.

 The United States is investing more than $700 billion a year in automation innovation, along with other powerful countries.
 Yet no one is preparing for what waves of job obsolescence will do to human beings in the future.

 Most will have to settle, and compete, for jobs that are too insignificant to automate — until they won’t be.